This Chunky Manhattan Clam Chowder is loaded with fresh veggies, bacon, corn, and plenty of clams! Everyone loves this soup recipe!

 P.S.
 This soup is killer the next day – if you happen to have any leftovers.
 I am known to make a pot on Sunday and live on bowl after bowl until there isn’t a lick left anywhere.

-You can serve this soup with lemon wedges, hot sauce, and fresh parsley – and if you really want to make it special – why not try serving it in homemade bread bowls?
-My friend Tessa has an amazing recipe on her site I’m sure you’d love.
-Any way you serve it, this soup is sure to make you warm, cozy, and satisfied.
-Now I have a cake to bake… see you soon 🙂
+You can serve this soup with lemon wedges, hot sauce, and fresh parsley – and if you really want to make it special – why not try serving it in a bread bowl!

 Chunky Manhattan Clam Chowder

 Chunky Manhattan Clam Chowder is so flavorful and always a crowd-pleaser!

 - 5 slices thick cut bacon

 - 1 Tbsp olive oil

 - 3 large carrots, peeled and sliced into rounds

 - 3 celery stalks, chopped

 - 1 small red bell pepper, seeds and membrane removed, diced